-The Hatch FIF report calculates your FIF income using the Comparative Value (CV) and Fair Dividend Rate (FDR) methods as laid out by the IRD.
-Our report takes the hard work out of FIF (you’ll see what we mean when you read about the calculations below!), but you should still review your details to make sure they’re accurate.
+The Hatch FIF Report calculates your FIF income using the Comparative Value (CV) and Fair Dividend Rate (FDR) methods as laid out by the IRD.
+FIF stands for Foreign Investment Fund and includes different overseas investments.
+We've designed our report to take the hard work out of FIF (you’ll see what we mean when you read about the calculations below!).
+But you should still review your details to make sure they’re correct.

-This article explains the calculations, you’ll find all the numbers referred to here in the Excel file included with your report.
+This article explains FIF calculations, and you’ll find all the numbers referred to here in the Excel file included with your report.

-The comparative value method compares the market value of your investments at the beginning and end of the tax year (along with the value of any buys, sells, and dividends during the year) to calculate your realised & unrealised gain or loss for the year.
+The comparative value (CV) method compares the market value of your investments at the beginning and end of the tax year (along with the value of any buys, sells, and dividends during the year) to calculate your realised and unrealised gain or loss for the year.

 CV Income = Closing Value + Sales Proceeds + Dividends - Opening Value - Cost of Purchases

-Note: In Hatch FIF reports, brokerage costs are accounted for in Sales Proceeds and Cost of Purchases figures (e.g. a purchase of $300 of shares with $3 of brokerage is taken as $303, and a similar sale would be $297).
+In Hatch FIF Reports, brokerage costs are accounted for in Sales Proceeds and Cost of Purchases figures (e.g. a purchase of $300 of shares with $3 of brokerage is taken as $303, and a similar sale would be $297).

-The FDR method assumes a return on investments of 5% of their opening market value, plus a quick sale adjustment if you have bought and sold any of the same investment within the tax year (this is where it can get a bit tricky!).
+The fair dividend rate (FDR) method assumes a return on investments of 5% of their opening market value, plus a quick sale adjustment if you have bought and sold any of the same investment within the same tax year (this is where it can get a bit tricky!).

 FDR Income = Opening Market Value x 5% + Quick Sale Adjustment